BizDevGeek/OBD2SDK_Python/README.md

 In your Python program, add "import jnsdk".
 To save a PID each time you poll it from the OBD2 serial connection: jnsdk.SendPID(jnsdk.APIKey(), PID, PIDValue)

+The above function call saves the PID values to a local buffer, a MongoDB Collection.
+Run sync.py to sync the data to the API.
+It pulls records one at a time from the buffer, uploads to the API, then removes them.
+It verifies that there's a connection to the server first.